Level (magazine): Level in Turkey

-LEVEL in Romania
+Level in Romania

-In September 1997 Vogel Publishing Romania launches the first Romanian gaming magazine called "LEVEL INTERNATIONAL GAMES MAGAZINE".
+In September 1997 Vogel Publishing Romania launches the first Romanian gaming magazine called "Level INTERNATIONAL GAMES MAGAZINE".
 At its peak, it was the leading computer games magazine in Romania with 21.000 magazines per issue and 79.000 readers per issue.
-LEVEL Romania saw its ups and downs in its over a decade of activity.
+Level Romania saw its ups and downs in its over a decade of activity.

 The magazine includes a DVD since 2006, it was the second Romanian magazine to include a DVD, after XtremPC.
 The magazine also features a full game every issue since 2002, a very controversial decision back in the day because of the games' quality, which varied from issue to issue.

-The longest lasting author of LEVEL Romania is Marius Ghinea, who joined the team back in 1998 and raised the standards by writing high quality reviews, correlating gaming to forms of art and by having a very "refined taste" in games.
+The longest lasting author of Level Romania is Marius Ghinea, who joined the team back in 1998 and raised the standards by writing high quality reviews, correlating gaming to forms of art and by having a very "refined taste" in games.
 Other authors that deserve to be mentioned for outstanding activity over the years: Mr. President, Claudiu 'Claude' Gedo, Wild Snake, Sebah, Mihail 'Mike' Stegaru, Mihai 'Mitza' Sfrijan, Sebastian 'Locke' Bularca, Vladimir 'Ciolan' Ciolan and Mircea 'KiMO' Dumitriu, current Editor in Chief.
-LEVEL Romania was in direct competition with PcGames4Fun, which got closed, and used to be in competition with GameOver (which featured only 16 issues), the latter being considered by many to be the best gaming magazine ever written in Romania so far.
+Level Romania was in direct competition with PcGames4Fun, which got closed, and used to be in competition with GameOver (which featured only 16 issues), the latter being considered by many to be the best gaming magazine ever written in Romania so far.

-In 2007 LEVEL Romania organized an event called "Level-fest" aka "Viva la Level-ution", which would mark a successful re-tooling of their magazine.
+In 2007 Level Romania organized an event called "Level-fest" aka "Viva la Level-ution", which would mark a successful re-tooling of their magazine.
 The event was held in Bucharest, in a club called "Fire".

-In 2008 LEVEL Romania held the contest "Tu faci jocurile" (You make the games) in which they awarded a team of programmers 5000 Euros for creating an original and entertaining video game (you could only enter the contest if you were an independent team, not part of a company).
+In 2008 Level Romania held the contest "Tu faci jocurile" (You make the games) in which they awarded a team of programmers 5,000 Euros for creating an original and entertaining video game (you could only enter the contest if you were an independent team, not part of a company).

-Starting with 2009, LEVEL has sometimes given 2 full games with certain issues and is also heavily promoting interesting Indie Games.
+Starting with 2009, Level has sometimes given two full games with certain issues and is also heavily promoting interesting Indie Games.

-As of December 2013, LEVEL no longer exists on the Romanian market.
+As of December 2013, Level no longer exists on the Romanian market.
 The old team made a new, online magazine called "NIVELUL2".
-In English, NIVELUL2 means LEVEL2, and the new magazine is known to be the spiritual successor to the former leading gaming magazine in the territory.
+In English, "NIVELUL2" means "2nd LEVEL", and the new magazine is known to be the spiritual successor to the former leading gaming magazine in the territory.
 Currently, NIVELUL2 is the leading online gaming publication in Romania.